lenewsad/IntuneEDU/IntuneEDU/what-are-settings.md

   - [App settings](available-settings.md#app-settings)
   - [Sign in settings](available-settings.md#sign-in-settings)

-  Expand a category and toggle the control to modify settings, and then click **Next**.
+  Expand a category and toggle the control to modify settings, and then choose **Next**.
-6. Review your choices and then click **Finish** to save your changes update them on devices in the selected group.
+6. Review your choices and then choose **Finish** to save your changes update them on devices in the selected group.

 ## Manage settings for groups

 Use the following steps to manage the full list of settings in Intune for Education:
-1. In the [Intune for Education](https://intuneeducation.portal.azure.com) console, in the left-side navigation menu, click **Groups**.
+1. In the [Intune for Education](https://intuneeducation.portal.azure.com) console, in the left-side navigation menu, choose **Groups**.
 2. Select the group whose settings you want to manage.
 For a complete list, see [Available settings](what-are-settings.md).
 3. Click **Settings** at the top of the page to view the full list of available settings.
 4. Expand categories and modify individual settings for the selected group.